jeamick/indigo/about.md

    - [Voting](https://www.linkedin.com/pulse/people-who-inspired-me-2016-satya-nadella/) by designing an electronic voting system using the Ethereum Blockchain and hosted on the Microsoft Azure platform.
 We had the opportunity [to pitch about solution to the CEO of Microsoft](https://www.youtube.com/watch?v=TRBaRr-VC5U).
 We have been named as "Inspired people of 2016" by Satya Nadella(Microsoft's CEO) concerning Blockchain.

-   - [Gaming](http://blockchainheroes-ubisoft.com/).This project strengthens social interactions between players, and gives everyone in their community a real power of governance!
+   - [Gaming](http://blockchainheroes-ubisoft.com/) This project strengthens social interactions between players, and gives everyone in their community a real power of governance!
 Players have a voting right, for transparent faction management... and as owners of the assets they collect, they can assemble them, transform them, exchange them with other players.
    You can find the code [here](https://github.com/YOHANMAURIN/YOHANMAURIN.github.io/tree/develop/Delinquants)

+   - [Art](https://devpost.com/software/blockart) on the Blockchain.
+Artwork in general, and Crypto Artwork specifically, should be purchasable, accessible and traceable on the blockchain using an iOS app.
+We used Open Law, Quorum, Azure, Kaleido, MetaMask, Design Thinking, Node.js, and iOS.

 Here are the recent projects I have took part into :
-  - [Blockchain Master Course](http://HugoBrunet13.github.io): The goal of was to explore the application of many use-case such as timestamping of data between differents solutions (Opentimestamp, Chainpoint), a smart contract for an ICO and a Bitcoin Explorer .
+  - [Blockchain Master Course](https://www.esilv.fr/formations/cycle-ingenieur/options-5e-annee/fintech/): The goal of was to explore the application of many use-case such as timestamping of data between differents solutions (Opentimestamp, Chainpoint), a smart contract for an ICO and a Bitcoin Explorer .
   I realized these projects with my colleague [Hugo Brunet](https://www.linkedin.com/in/hugo-brunet-b1aa95115/).

   - Cryptofinance Projects: We did many projects during this course.
 The first was a timestamp study of the bitcoin network based on this [paper](https://arxiv.org/pdf/1702.02867.pdf).